Singapore Pharmacy Licensing for International Pharmacists

 singapore pharmacy license procedure

-To work in Singapore as a Pharmacist following eligibility criteria must be reviewed before starting the licensing journey.
+To work in Singapore as a pharmacist, the following eligibility criteria must be reviewed before starting the licensing journey.

-• The applicant needs to be a graduate with a Singapore degree in pharmacy or a recognized qualification by the Singapore Pharmacy Council (SPC) from a tertiary institution outside Singapore.
+The applicant must be a graduate with a Singapore degree in pharmacy or hold a qualification recognized by the Singapore Pharmacy Council (SPC) from a tertiary institution outside Singapore.

 • Completed prescribed training and registered as a pharmacist in the country of study.